paulitab/CS506-Final-Project/README.md

 ## Goals
 - Identify and compare common career paths across different industries.
 - Successfully predict the likely next job roles or industries based on a user's current experience, skills, and education.
-- Analyze how different features such as age or years of experience impact career prospects.
+- Analyze how different features such as keywords on resume or resume length relate to specifc jobs
+- Handle data imbalances

 ## Data To Be Collected
 - Resume Data
   - Collect resume data (text) from public sources such as Kaggle (below)
-  - The dataset will contain features such as job title, skills, education, and years of experience (depending on available datasets).
+  - The dataset will contain features such as resume_id, resume_decription, resume_html, and category
   - https://www.kaggle.com/datasets/snehaanbhawal/resume-dataset

-- Job Descriptions
-  - Job descriptions will be collected using public APIs and language processing models to accurately summarize job descriptions and assign each a score based on their similarities to a candidate's resume.
-  - Job requirements may also need to be collected to determine likelihood and job description more accurately.

 ## Data Processing and Feature Engineering